singlecore06483/sc_framework/README.md

 to run an exploit, click on `Tools` bar, then choose type of exploit or attack, then choose an exploit.

-and in your terminal that shows you an input to enter your option, so if you look at the `Tools ---> <Type of exploit> ---> <exploit>`, we what does the exploit needs, there is just to : (LHOST and URL)
+and in your terminal that shows you an input to enter your option, so if you look at the `Tools ---> <exploit>`, what does the exploit needs, there is just two : (LHOST and URL)

-if URL, you need to put your tagret url.

-and if LHOST, you need to put your target ip address.
+you need to click on `Tagret` bar to enter your tagret.

-and when you typed and clicked on ENTER, the exploit will runs and shows you the result in the `GUI`.
+and when you typed and clicked on ENTER, and clicked on `start` button or bar, the exploit will runs and shows you the result in the `GUI`.

 after you done with your tagret, you can save the results or logs in a path you need as .txt format. here is how :

-first go to `File` bar then click on `save logs as...` then the new window pops up, in there you will choose your path and file name to save the result or logs.
+click on `save logs as...` then the new window pops up, in there you will choose your path and file name to save the result or logs.

 -------------------------------------------------------------------------